CIGLIOLA LAB

 Vanderbilt University

-Valentina has a long standing interest in the biology of tissue regeneration.
-After a Master degree in Cellular and Molecular Biology at the University of Bari (Italy), she moved to Cambridge (UK) for a research internship at the Mitochondrial Biology Unit.
-She received her PhD in the laboratory of Dr. Pedro Herrera at the University of Geneva (Switzerland), where she characterized regeneration of insulin-producing beta cells during diabetes.
-She then completed her postdoctoral training with Ken Poss at Duke University (USA), where she characterized mechanisms of heart and spinal cord regeneration using zebrafish and mouse models.
-She established her lab at the Institute of Biology Valrose in Nice (France) in the spring of 2023 and moved to Vanderbilt University in August 2024.
+Valentina has a longstanding interest in the biology of tissue regeneration.
+After earning a Master’s degree in Cellular and Molecular Biology from the University of Bari in Italy, she completed a research internship at the Mitochondrial Biology Unit in Cambridge, UK.
+Her Ph.D. research in the laboratory of Dr. Pedro Herrera at the University of Geneva, Switzerland, defined key mechanisms driving regeneration of insulin-producing β-cells in mouse models of diabetes.
+As a postdoctoral fellow in the laboratory of Dr. Kenneth Poss at Duke University, she investigated genetic and epigenetic mechanisms governing heart and spinal cord regeneration, primarily using zebrafish models.
+She established her independent research group at the Institute of Biology Valrose in Nice, France, in the spring of 2023, and moved her lab to Vanderbilt University in August 2024.

 Contact: [email protected]